Support

 Learn more

 Pedophilia is one of the most misunderstood topics in public discourse.
 You now know the basics, but there are still decades of research to explore.
 Look around this website for more deep dives into major topics, or check out our MAP Facts page for quick answers and statistics.
 If you want to explore the original research, our Research page shares the latest findings from reliable sources to help you get started.
+Finally, if you are a pedophile and want help finding support, check out our list of expert-backed support resources.

 Have a question you want us to answer?
 Let us know